As coronavirus takes emotional toll, mental health professionals brace for spike in demand

 For the last few days, unease and paranoia have followed Ann Ostberg like a black cloud, as the coronavirus swept through the United States, reaching all 50 states by this week.
 With state and local governments urging isolation to stem the spread of the highly contagious and sometimes deadly respiratory illness, the 62-year-old Nebraska woman worries she will not be able to provide emotional support for her daughter, whose husband is paralyzed with Guillain-Barre syndrome.

-The grocery store clerk is suffering nervous ticks and bouts of reticence while trying to put on a brave face to avoid alarming shoppers.
-“What I’m worrying about in my head, I’m only showing about 20 percent of it,” he said.
-Psychologists and psychiatrists are beginning to report signs of distress among patients worried about the consequences of the COVID-19 pandemic that has infected more than 11,500 nationwide, and over 242,000 globally, killing nearly 10,000.
+The grocery store clerk is suffering from nervous ticks and bouts of reticence while trying to put on a brave face to avoid alarming shoppers.
+"What I'm worried about in my head, I'm only showing about 20 percent of it," he said.
+Psychologists and psychiatrists are beginning to report signs of distress among patients worried about the consequences of the COVID-19 pandemic that has infected more than 14,500 nationwide, and over 255,000 globally, killing more than 10,000.

 Six clinicians interviewed by Reuters say the coronavirus has been the prime focus of virtually all recent therapy sessions.
 Stress caused by fear of the disease is compounded by isolation, mental health experts say, as governments close schools and restaurants, and recommend that people limit social interaction.